DataMedSci/pymchelper/docs/hdf_converter.rst

 HDF file
 ========

 Saves data in HDF binary file format.
+HDF is designed to store large amounts of data organized in convenient way.
+One HDF file can handle many single- or multi-dimensional tables.
-For every input detector a single file with :bash:`.h5` extension is written.
+For every detector a single file with :bash:`.h5` extension is written.

 An example usage
 ----------------